pupak250194/Physical-Methods-of-Biology---Enzyme-Reactions/README.md

 * `SimulationFunctionsOnly.py file`: file containing the functions required to run the simulation for the deterministic solution of the system.
 * `Stochastic chemical kinetics`: repository containing all files required to perform stochastic simulations.

 Note that for the deterministic case the system is solved directly by running the GUI for the selected reaction, whereas for the stochastic case specific C++ libraries are required and need to be integrated into the GUI files - see the **Stochastic chemical kinetics** section for further detail.
-The repository also contains a pdf file about the project, containing more detailed theoretical backgrounds, some relevant outputs and their interpretation.
+A PDF file explaining the project, with more thorough theoretical underpinnings, some pertinent outputs, and their interpretation, is also available in the repository.

 ## Dependencies